 You can download the tool directly from the official TestLink website.
 There are two ways to download in the site:

 - Direct download of the TestLink file (requires separate creation of a database)

 - Download TestLink with Bitnami Manager

 Just like we have a set of terminologies in the Testing and Quality departments, there exist some terminologies in the TestLink tool too.
-The main terms found in the tool are:
+The main terms found in the software test tool are: